 Some important notes:

-• If an employee works overnight e.g. Wednesday 11pm to Thursday 6am, only the rates set for Wednesday will be applied to the OT hours as the attendance check in started on Wednesday.
+• If an employee works overnight e.g. Wednesday 11 pm to Thursday 6 am, only the rates set for Wednesday will be applied to the OT hours as the attendance check-in started on Wednesday.

-• *Work on rest day or public holidays is not counted in the 72-hour overtime limit, except for work done beyond the usual daily working hours on those days.
-Such extra hours are included in the 72-hour limit. https://www.mom.gov.sg/employment-practices/salary/calculate-overtime-pay
+• *Work on rest days or public holidays is not counted in the 72-hour overtime limit, except for work done beyond the usual daily working hours on those days.
+Such extra hours are included in the 72-hour limit.

 Did this answer your question?